usdoj/singletablepages/README.md

 The library depends on configuration in a separate YAML file.
 See singletablepages.yml.dist for an example.
 Here is that example config:
 ```
-# Database credentials: this is the only required section.
+# Database credentials: this is required.
 database name: myDatabase
 database user: myUser
 database password: myPassword